 Classes include studying grammar, vocabulary, pronunciation as well as skills such as reading, writing, speaking and listening.
 They are mapped against ‘can-do’ statements from the Common European Framework of Languages (CEFR).
 Our goal is to improve your communicative competence in English i.e. to improve both your language skills and social knowledge of how to use English appropriately.
 Your teacher has a university Degree and a QQI recognized EFL qualification.

-Erin School of English will provide students with a copy of the coursebook and agree to exchange it if the student changes classes for the duration of their course at the cost of 40 euro.
+Erin School of English will provide students with a copy of the coursebook and agree to exchange it if the student changes classes for the duration of their course at the cost of 45 euro.
 Books must be kept in good condition (no writing, spills, etc.) and returned at the end of the course.
-We understand that this might seem expensive but you will change your book 2-4 times during your course and each coursebook costs between 38 and 50 euro.
+I understand that I must keep my book in good condition or it will not be exchanged, and that I must return the book at the end of my course.